trishume/trishume.github.com/_posts/2020-07-19-my-youtube-tier-list.md

 : Guy goes out into the woods in Australia and makes pottery, metal, shelter, tools and materials starting with no tools at all.
 This video about [making a kiln to smelt iron](https://www.youtube.com/watch?v=RnvtXikwrIU) is really good.

 [NileRed](https://www.youtube.com/channel/UCFhXFikryT4aFcLkLw2LBLA)
 : Beautiful and interesting videos about chemistry accessible to someone who knows very little about chemistry.
+[This recent video about making superconductors](https://www.youtube.com/watch?v=RS7gyZJg5nc) is particularly good.

 [This Old Tony](https://www.youtube.com/channel/UC5NO8MgTQKHAWXp6z8Xl7yQ)
 : Really well-produced entertaining and funny machine shop and engine videos that usually use some small machining project to explain a concept.